A fellowship programme that will enable young ophthalmologists to train at leading eye health centres has been unveiled by Sightsavers India.

 The initiative was launched by Bollywood star Kabir Bedi, Sightsavers India’s honorary brand ambassador, at an event in Delhi.
 Also present at the launch were Sightsavers CEO Caroline Harper and Dr SY Quraishi, honorary chairman of Sightsavers India.

-Caroline Harper said: “The fellowship programme is a first-of-its-kind initiative that will give young ophthalmologists an opportunity to learn from the best names at most respected eye care training hospitals.”
+Caroline Harper said: “The fellowship programme is a first-of-its-kind initiative that will give young ophthalmologists an opportunity to learn from the best names at the most respected eye care training hospitals.”

 The shortlisted fellows will be placed in one of eight states – Rajasthan, Madhya Pradesh, Uttar Pradesh, Bihar, Jharkhand, West Bengal, Chhattisgarh and Odisha – with the aim of improving eye care facilities in rural areas.
 The two-year fellowship programme will enable them to work alongside experienced ophthalmologists to improve both their clinical and life skills.